Aruba International Regatta (16th) 2026: An Island Weekend Where Sailing Meets Celebration

 Confirmed Sailing Classes (2026): Optimist, SailQube, F11, Beachcats, Sunfish, Laser, Yacht Racing, Yacht Cruising, Yacht Live Aboard, Multihull, plus Wingfoil (new for 2026).

-Confirmed Cultural Highlight: Miniatuurboot race, described as small handmade sailboats and a proud Aruban tradition, organized with partner Stichting Rancho.
+Confirmed Cultural Highlight: Miniatuurboot race, featuring small handmade sailboats and organized with partner Stichting Rancho.

 Registration and Discount (Confirmed): Registration opens soon at aruba-regatta.org; 10% early bird discount for registering before April 30, 2026.